TooSchoolForCool/Pedestrian-Vehicle-Detection/README.md

 This repo is my undergrad capstone project, which is a Vehicle & Pedestrian Detection system and is a part of a vision module for an Advanced Driver Assistance System (ADAS).

-This system performed its vehicle/pedestrian detection processes using a single camera mounted at the front of the car.
+This system performed its car and pedestrian detection processes using a single camera mounted at the front of the car.
 The camera will return a video sequence which contains a sequence of images.
 By analyzing these images based on some detection/tracking algorithms, the system could an understanding of  surrounding environment.

 This program has been tested on two platform: